-Well seasoned low carb lamb burgers bursting with Mediterranean flavors, served with a refreshing tomato, cucumber, & olive salad with feta cheese.
+Well seasoned low carb Greek burgers with lamb bursting with Mediterranean flavors, served with a refreshing tomato, cucumber, & olive salad with feta cheese.

 Summertime is in full swing here in Southern California.
 We hit our first 100F of the year and it’s officially grill season — or maybe I should say burger season!

 This is the first burger in a series of burgers I plan to share over the next few months and it’s a good one.
 It’s well seasoned and you can top it with anything you like.
 Pictured is feta cheese, chopped olives and mint, but putting a slice of goat cheese on top is mind-blowing!

 I don’t often buy lamb because it’s pricey, so I mixed the ground lamb with an equal portion of ground beef — I didn’t want my kids complaining about the gamy-taste.
 And, these lamb burgers did not disappoint!
 My kids loved them, but still asked for ketchup on them… Doh!
 By the way, lamb is considered a “game” animal.
 Did you know that?
 I didn’t until several days ago.

 I really like the Mediterranean flavors that come together with this dish – the lamb burgers, briney olives, sweet tomatoes, refreshing cucumbers, salty feta cheese and mint.
 And as I already mentioned, it’s a nice change from the usual burger.
 Delish!

 Now, do you have a burger press?
 I purchased mine a few years ago and LOVE IT!
 My husband does, too.
 It makes perfectly shaped patties with an even thickness.
 I spray mine with baking spray to help the formed patties come out a little bit easier.
 But giving it a few gentle taps will do the job, too.
 It’s one of my favorite things!

 The Low Carb Greek Lamb Burgers and salad are 4 net carbs per serving.